qknight/docker-ts5client/README.md

 # Motivation

-This container builds ghcr.io/linuxserver/baseimage-rdesktop-web:focal and puts the teamspeak beta client into it so it can be executed from the web.
+This docker container, builds on top of ghcr.io/linuxserver/baseimage-rdesktop-web:focal, and one can then execute linux programs on the web basically.
+In this case we execute the ts5client, which is quite handy for testing.

 1. compile it